-The minute taker will be an administration officer from the Community, Culture and Places division.
+The minute taker will be the Executive Officer Strategy, Partnerships and Engagement division (or delegate/ administration officer from the Strategy, Partnerships and Engagement division).

 4. Support and Administration

 Council's Corporate Governance (CG) branch will be responsible for the following arrangements: